Grŵp Ymchwil Peirianneg Feddygol

 Cancer is a major area of activity in our research group.
 We have an ongoing programme of externally funded, successful research in cancer imaging, personalisation of treatment and treatment outcome analysis.

 In addition to the ongoing development of advanced image and data analysis techniques, we are building an IT infrastructure and standardised algorithms that can be included in any machine learning training and validation process.
-As part of the 'AI Solutions for Personalised Radiotherapy' (ASPIRE) project, Cancer Imaging and Data Analytics (CIDA), Velindre NHS Trust and Intel Corporation are working on a project aimed at training and validating AI software for the automated delineation of tumour volumes on anatomical and functional imaging modalities.
+As part of the 'AI Solutions for Personalised Radiotherapy' (ASPIRE) project, Life Imaging and Data Analytics (LIDA), Velindre NHS Trust and Intel Corporation are working on a project aimed at training and validating AI software for the automated delineation of tumour volumes on anatomical and functional imaging modalities.

 We are also involved with the development of a fully automated radiotherapy workflow (from AI-based automated segmentation to AI-based automated planning), and development of decision support system for clinicians to use in clinical practice.
 As large datasets from a broad range of different populations representing the variation in the entire cancer patient population are needed to learn prediction models, we use a federated learning approach designed to address ethical and legal boundaries and to limit the impact of data privacy collaboration between research institutes.